 Term Loan

 A traditional loan that you can borrow up to $5 million with up to two years of repayment if short-term.
+A business term loan offers a lump sum of capital with set repayment terms, typically between one and 10 years.
 Eligibility is purely based on your cash flow, such as having six months of bank statements to prove substantial revenue.
+You may be able to choose between fixed-rate or variable-rate terms depending on your lender and credit profile.
+Variable-rate loans may start with a lower interest rate, but monthly payments can increase over time depending on market conditions.
+This structure is more common with lines of credit or short-term loans.

 It can take a lot of time and planning to secure $1 million in financing.
 Fortunately, with the right lender, you can avoid jumping through hoops.